binxio/iam-tags-cfn/README.md

             Action: sts:AssumeRole
 ```

 Here we use a CloudFormation Custom Resource to add a Tag to the Role.
+We need a Custom Resource, because IAM tagging is not yet supported in CloudFormation.
+This will probably be available soon, so we can remove the Custom Resource.

 ```yaml
   TeamRedRoleTags: